ModdSi/TechHub/README.md

 This Repo provides projects and stuff i worked on during the bootcamp.

-Currently working on a react landing page for the Tech hub program as a project
+Currently working on a react landing page for the Tech hub program as a project.
 contains:
 - routing
 - some hooks